Dayton Dragons Game Notes for Tuesday

 Radio: 980 WONE Fox Sports

-Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) meet the Great Lakes Loons (affiliate of the Los Angeles Dodgers) in the first game of a six-game series.
+Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) meet the Fort Wayne TinCaps (affiliate of the San Diego Padres) in the first game of a six-game series.

 Player Notes

 Francisco Urbaez is second in the league in batting average at .335.
-He is batting .365 over his last 34 games since May 29 and has a seven-game hitting streak.
+He is batting .361 over his last 40 games since May 29 and has a 13-game hitting streak, batting .400 (20 for 50) with six doubles.
+The hitting streak matches the team season high in 2021 by Brian Rey.

-Mariel Bautista is batting .357 over his last eight games and hit his first home run of the season in the last series vs. West Michigan.
+Mariel Bautista is batting .323 over his last nine games including his first home run of the season.

-Quin Cotton has hit safely in nine of his last 10 games.
-He hit .385 in the just-completed series with West Michigan (10 for 26).

-Pedro Garcia over his last nine outings has tossed 14 innings, allowing one earned run (0.64 ERA) while going 5-0.
-Garcia leads the league in wins with six despite pitching exclusively out of the bullpen and not entering the league until May 27.
+Jacob Hurtubise hit .353 (6 for 17) in the Great Lakes series and had his first two stolen bases of July.

+Miguel Hernandez is 5 for 7 with a home run over his last two games.

 Team Notes

+The Dragons have won their last two games on the heels of a season-high six-game losing streak.

-Dayton is in first place, two and one-half games ahead of Lake County and Great Lakes in the High-A Central League East Division.
-They lead Cedar Rapids by one-half game in the race for the #2 playoff seed.
+Dayton is in first place, one-half game ahead of Great Lakes and Lake County in the High-A Central League East Division.

-Dayton has maintained sole possession of first place since June 8.
-They have held at least a share of first place after 49 of the 59 games they have played this season.
-They have not been lower than second place in the standings and have not been more than one and one-half games out of first at any time this season.
+Dayton has held at least a share of first place after 52 of the 65 games they have played this season.
+They have not been lower than second place in the standings at the end of a night and have not been more than one and one-half games out of first at any time this season.

+The Dragons are 21-9 in games decided by two runs or less, the best mark in the league.

-The Dragons are 19-11 at home this season and are 12-6 over their last 18 home games.
-They are 9-1 in one-run games at home, and 11-1 when scoring first at home.
+The Dragons are 15-14 in road games.
+They are 14-4 when scoring at least four runs in road games; 1-10 when scoring three or less.

-BATTING: The Dragons hit .300 as a team during the series with West Michigan.
-Their previous highest average in a series this season was .261, vs. Fort Wayne, June 15-20.
-The .300 team average over the last week ranks as the best in the league.
+BATTING: The Dragons hit .276 as a team during the 12-game homestand that ended Sunday.
+Their previous highest average in any series this season was .261, vs. Fort Wayne, June 15-20.
+They hit .324 as a team with men in scoring position on the homestand.

-The Dragons hit .345 with runners in scoring position in the West Michigan series.
-Their highest previous average with RISP in a series was .258.

 Upcoming Probable Pitchers (Game times are Dayton time) (All games on WONE 980 AM and www.daytondragons.com)